Rohith-AIDS/Ex_4/README.md

  ```
 /*
 Program to print the contact details by creating own content providers in Android Studio
-Developed by: Yuvadarshini S
+Developed by: SV ROHITHKUMAR
-RegisterNumber: 212221230126
+RegisterNumber: 212221230084
 */
 ```